 Goodwill impairment assessments are performed at the reporting unit level, which for Bright Horizons is at the operating segment level.
 In performing the goodwill impairment test, the Company may first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than the carrying value.
 Qualitative factors may include, but are not limited to, macroeconomic conditions, industry conditions, the competitive environment, changes in the market for the Company's services, regulatory developments, cost factors, and entity specific factors such as overall financial performance and projected results.
 If an initial qualitative assessment indicates that it is more likely than not that the carrying value exceeds the fair value of a reporting unit, an additional quantitative evaluation is performed.
 Alternatively, the Company may elect to proceed directly to the quantitative impairment test.
 In performing the quantitative analysis, the Company compares the fair value of the reporting unit with its carrying amount, including goodwill.
 Fair value for each reporting unit is determined by estimating the present value of expected future cash flows, which are forecasted for each of the next ten years, applying a long-term growth rate to the final year, discounted using the Company's estimated discount rate.
-If the fair value of the Company's reporting unit exceeds its carrying amount, the goodwill of the reporting unit is considered not impaired.
-If the carrying amount of the Company's reporting unit exceeds its fair value, the Company would recognize an impairment charge for the amount by which the carrying amount of the reporting unit exceeds its fair value, up to the amount of goodwill allocated to that reporting unit.
-The Company performed a qualitative assessment during the annual impairment review as of October 1, 2017 and concluded that it is not more likely than not that the fair value of the Company's reporting units are less than their carrying amount.
-Therefore, no goodwill impairment charges were recorded in the years ended December 31, 2017, 2016, or 2015.
+If the fair value of the Company's reporting unit exceeds its fair value, the Company would recognize an impairment charge for the amount by which the carrying amount of the Company's reporting unit exceeds its fair value, the Company would recognize an impairment charge for the amount by which the carrying amount of the reporting unit exceeds its fair value, the Company would recognize an impairment charge for the amount by which the carrying amount of the reporting unit exceeds its fair value, up to the amount of goodwill allocated to that reporting unit.
+The Company performed a qualitative assessment during the annual impairment review as of October 1, 2017 and c trademarks and then by applying a royalty rate determined by an analysis of empirical, market-derived royalty rates for guideline intangible assets, consistent with the initial valuation of the intangibles.
+No impairment losses were recorded in the years ended December 31, 2017, 2016 or 2015 in relation to intangible assets.

 We test certain trademarks that are determined to be indefinite-lived intangible assets by comparing the fair value of the trademarks with their carrying value.
-We estimate the fair value first by estimating the total revenue attributable to the trademarks and then by applying a royalty rate determined by an analysis of empirical, market-derived royalty rates for guideline intangible assets, consistent with the initial valuation of the intangibles.
-No impairment losses were recorded in the years ended December 31, 2017, 2016 or 2015 in relation to intangible assets.
+We estimate the fair value first by estimating the total revenue attributable to the